 Step 1: After Contacting the KWPOA Architectural Consultant, Submit an Application and the Requisite Documents and Fees

 To be considered for Design Review, homeowners must submit a complete application (with supporting documents) and the necessary fees by the 21st of the month to be considered for the following month’s hearing.
 If the 21st is a holiday or weekend, the application must be received in advance of that day.
 You can download applications from the Forms and Documents page.
-We have a paid Architect Consultant who can answer any questions about the application, and we strongly recommend reaching out to him before filling out an application as he can guide you in a way to hopefully avoid any issues later.
-He can be reached at 415.721.7429 or by emailing email@example.com.
+We have a paid Architect Consultant who can answer any questions about the application, and we strongly recommend reaching out to them before filling out an application as they can guide you in a way to hopefully avoid any issues later.
+The AC Coordinator can be reached at 415.721.7429 or by emailing AC@kwpoa.com.
 Many Bay Area architects have worked with KWPOA in the past, and so are familiar with our process.

 For an application to be considered “complete,” it must provide all required information for the type of project being submitted, including the signature of the property owner (absolutely required), evidence of contact with adjacent neighbors and the appropriate filing fee.
 Please contact the Architectural Coordinator to clarify neighbor notifications procedures.

 Step 2: Site Visit

 Usually, but not always, the KWPOA Architectural Committee does a site visit on the afternoon of the Architectural Committee meeting.
 It is frequently helpful if the architect and/or homeowner can be present for this.
 The Architectural Consultant will be in contact if a site visit is needed.

 Step 3: KWPOA Architectural Committee Meeting